Semanur2/gromacs/README.md

 Short-Range Coulombic Energy: −20.5 ± 7.4 kJ/mol
 Short-Range Lennard-Jones Energy: −99.1 ± 7.2 kJ/mol
 Calculation of Total Interaction Energy:
-The total interaction energy is calculated as follows:

-𝐸
-total
-=
-𝐸
-Coul
-+
-𝐸
-LJ
-E
-total
-​
- =E
-Coul
-​
- +E
-LJ
-​

-Here,
-𝐸
-Coul
-E
-Coul
-​
-  and
-𝐸
-LJ
-E
-LJ
-​
-  are the averages of the two energy components.

-The total uncertainty is calculated by combining the uncertainties of the individual components:

-𝜎
-total
-=
-𝜎
-Coul
-2
-+
-𝜎
-LJ
-2
-σ
-total
-​
- =
-σ
-Coul
-2
-​
- +σ
-LJ
-2
-​

-​

-Where
-𝜎
-Coul
-σ
-Coul
-​
-  and
-𝜎
-LJ
-σ
-LJ
-​
-  are the uncertainties of each energy component.

-Step-by-Step Calculation:
-Summing the Energies:
-𝐸
-total
-=
-(
-−
-20.5
-)
-+
-(
-−
-99.1
-)
-=
-−
-119.6

-kJ/mol
-E
-total
-​
- =(−20.5)+(−99.1)=−119.6kJ/mol
-Calculating the Uncertainty:
-𝜎
-total
-=
-(
-7.4
-)
-2
-+
-(
-7.2
-)
-2
-=
-54.76
-+
-51.84
-=
-106.6
-≈
-10.3

-kJ/mol
-σ
-total
-​
- =
-(7.4)
-2
- +(7.2)
-2

-​
- =
-54.76+51.84
-​
- =
-106.6
-​
- ≈10.3kJ/mol
-Result:
-Total interaction energy:

-𝐸
-total
-=
-−
-119.6
-±
-10.3

-kJ/mol
-E
-total
-​
  =−119.6±10.3kJ/mol
 This means that the total interaction energy is −119.6 kJ/mol with an uncertainty of ±10.3 kJ/mol. xvg.py